Biodegradable Fishing Line

 A biodegradable fishing line is made from a material called polylactic acid.
 I have not used it yet but plan to.
 As far as being strong enough for use as fishing, I think the jury is out.
 But because it is biodegradable, and will break down quickly after being disposed of the positives could outweigh the negatives.

-Biodegradable fishing line can break down in as little as 3 months.
+Biodegradable fishing lines can break down in as little as 3 months.
 Nylon monofilaments remain for 600 years, fluorocarbon longer, and Spectra and Dyneema line even longer.

 The material is a mixture of Nylon-based polymers.
 Fluorocarbon: Known for its ability to refract light and become nearly invisible underwater this line is a popular choice.
 It is composed of a polymer commonly known as PVDF.